Chirojeugd-Vlaanderen/civicrm.net/README.md

 https://github.com/civicrm/civicrm-core/pull/4641/files
 (No worries, it is a small patch.)

-## How to get the example to work
+## How to get the examples/unit tests to work

+There two example console applications:

+* Chiro.CiviCrm.Wcf.Example (various examples)
+* Chiro.CiviCrm.Wcf.CustomFieldExample (shows how you can handle custom fields)

+There is also a project with unit tests: Chiro.CiviCrm.Wcf.Test.

+All those projects are configured in a similar way.
+Of course you will not run the examples or the tests on an important CiviCRM instance! :-)

 ### API-user

 I use CiviCRM on Drupal.
 Create a Drupal user, which has the following permissions:

 * CiviCRM: show all contacts
-* CiviCRM: edit all contacts (if you want to be able to do this with the api)
+* CiviCRM: edit all contacts
 * CiviCRM: create new contacts
+* CiviCRM: delete contacts
 * CiviCRM: use CiviCRM
 * CiviCRM: use AJAX API

 This user is automatically a contact in CiviCRM.
 You have to assign an API key to the user.
 This has to be done by a query on the database:

-    update civicrm_contact set api_key='mijnkey' where id=12311;
+    update civicrm_contact set api_key='blablablapi' where id=12311;

 Of course, you replace the 12311 by the real contact-ID of the civi contact, and you better choose something else as api key :-)

-### Configuration of Chiro.CiviCrm.Wcf.Example
+### Configuration of an example project or the unit test project

-In `App.config`, you edit the endpoint:
+In `App.config`, you change the endpoint address to your needs:

       <endpoint
 	address="http://192.168.124.1/dev2/sites/all/modules/civicrm/extern/rest.php"